decred/dcrdocs/docs/contributing/contributor-compensation.md

 While it is understood that the cost of living can differ drastically in different parts of the world, the rate offered to a contractor is not adjusted to take geographic location into account.
+Rate is determined by the quality of an individuals contributions only.
-This is because it is relatively easy for a contractor to be dishonest about where they reside, and very difficult for project contributors to validate each others locations.
+Taking location into account would not be feasible because it is relatively easy for a contractor to be dishonest about where they reside, and very difficult for project contributors to validate each others locations.

 ---